Emotional Wellness During Peri/Menopause

 1. Increased Anxiety

 Women are two to four times more likely to experience depression during the menopause transition compared to premenopausal years.
-This can look like persistent sadness, hopelessness, or lack of interest in daily activities.
+This can look like persistent sadness, hopelessness, or lack of interest in daily activities, irritability, or even rage.

 Fluctuating hormones can cause mood to shift rapidly, leaving some women feeling like they’re on an emotional rollercoaster—tearing up at a commercial one moment and snapping at a loved one the next.